Water Balance

 Total Alkalinity

-Total alkalinity is the measure of your pool water’s ability to resist change in pH.
-Alkalinity does not have to be tested on a daily basis.
+Total alkalinity measures your pool water’s ability to resist changes in pH.
+Alkalinity does not have to be tested daily.
 This is a measure of the buffering capacity or the ability of pool water to resist a change in pH.

 High Total Alkalinity

-When the total alkalinity is above 120 ppm (parts per million), the pH will tend to slowly creep up and resist efforts to change.
+When the total alkalinity exceeds 120 ppm (parts per million), the pH will tend to creep up and resist efforts to change slowly.

 Low Total Alkalinity

-When the total alkalinity is below 80 ppm, the pH is likely to “bounce” from one extreme to the other and it will be difficult to keep the pH in the proper range.
+When the total alkalinity is below 80 ppm, the pH will likely “bounce” from one extreme to the other, and keeping the pH in the proper range will be difficult.

 Ideal Alkalinity